Presenter Support Guidelines

 - $1,000 is the minimum request (if $950, or under, please apply through the Special Projects grant program).

-- November 1, for programs taking place between January 1, and June 30.
+- November 1 (submitted electronically by October 31, 11:59pm) for programs taking place between January 1, and June 30.

 - To encourage existing arts organizations to build upon themselves, enhance the artistic quality of their programming, and expand their audience.

 - To promote knowledge and appreciation of the arts in North Dakota’s communities.

 - To provide "start-up" funds or general operating support for new or emerging arts programs.